-Our system uses qualitative model fragments [Falkenhainer & Forbus, 1991] to represent domain knowledge.
-To explain a proposition (e.g. Chicago is hotter in its summer than in its winter) the system (1) performs model formulation to create a scenario model from a domain theory of model fragments and propositions, (2) uses temporal and qualitative reasoning over the scenario model to support the proposition, (3) numerically scores all resulting explanations, and (4) analyzes the best explanations for consistency.
-The system organizes its explanations and model fragments using the knowledge-based network of Friedman & Forbus [2010, 2011].
+To explain a proposition (e.g., Chicago is hotter in its summer than in its winter), the system (1) performs model formulation to create a scenario model from its domain knowledge, (2) uses temporal and qualitative reasoning over the scenario model to support the proposition, (3) numerically scores all resulting explanations using a cost function, and (4) analyzes preferred explanations for consistency.
+In our approach, metareasoning does not directly monitor the domain-level reasoning; rather, it inspects the explanations produced by domain-level reasoning and controls future domain reasoning by encoding preferences.
+The system organizes its explanations and model fragments using the explanation-based network of Friedman & Forbus (2010, 2011).
+By constructing a new explanation and encoding a preference for it over a previously-preferred explanation, the system effectively revises its set of preferred beliefs.
+This is a cognitive model of the psychological self-explanation effect (Chi, 2000), whereby people repair incorrect domain knowledge by constructing explanations.